Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Background

 \subsection{Spanning tree approach}

-In this context, a graph-theoretic approach was proposed to generate a set of all possible preference vectors through enumeration (\citep{Tsyganok2010}, see also \citep{Siraj2012}).
-This approach is briefly summarised in Fig. \ref{fig:spanning-tree-overview} where the DM provides a set of PC judgements (shown on the top-left) which is then translated into a fully connected graph.
-This graph is then analysed using spanning tree analysis to identify all possible combination of judgements, and eventually, generating all possible preference vectors.
+In this context, a graph-theoretic approach was proposed to generate a set of all possible preference vectors through enumeration (see~\citep{Tsyganok2010}, and also \citep{Siraj2012}).
+This approach is briefly summarised in Fig. \ref{fig:spanning-tree-overview} where the DM provides a set of PC judgements (shown on the top-left) which is then translated into a fully connected graph (shown in the bottom-centre).
+This graph is then analysed using spanning tree analysis to identify all possible combinations of judgements (see the bottom right), and eventually, to generate all possible priority vectors (shown in the top-middle).
 Each of these alternative preference vectors essentially represents a mindset of the DM.

 The proposed method was shown to have a number of desirable properties, however, since the original method used the arithmetic mean to calculate the average of all these vectors, it was again focusing on the "single solution" aspect.
 Also, one may argue that this computationally expensive enumeration will be overkill when the judgements are (fully) consistent, as all vectors will have identical values.
 On the contrary, we argue that this rarely happens in real life; in the majority of cases, human judgements are found to be inconsistent, and therefore, unleashing these multiple mindsets can provide useful insights in practical decision making problems.